 Under the new FAFSA rules just announced by the Obama administration, students entering or returning to college in 2017 and beyond will be able to submit their FAFSA as early as October 1st of the year before they enter college.
 What this means is that students will be reporting their family’s salary and tax information for 2015 if they are entering or returning to college in 2017/18.
 It also means, however, that financial planning to lower college costs must begin even earlier.

 Families With Students Entering College in 2016 Will Use 2015 Tax Returns Two Years In A Row

-If you think this new wrinkle in FAFSA regulations is confusing, you are not alone.
+If you think this—the first of many new FAFSA rules—is confusing, you are not alone.

 Here’s the bottom line: